By Natalie Conway

 “Last spring I made lunch sacks for Blanchet House with my family and started following their Facebook page,” she said.
 After seeing posts about supporters dropping off homemade baked goods, Swartz was inspired to do the same.

-The students bake their favorite easy to serve desserts each week and share pictures of what they made over Zoom.
-Swartz then collects the students’ baking to deliver to Blanchet House.
+The students volunteer their time each week to bake their favorite desserts, and share pictures of what they made over Zoom.
+Swartz then collects the students’ baking to donate to Blanchet House.

-The Baked with Care Club offers students a chance to do something they love while making a difference.
+The Baked with Care Club offers students a chance to do something they love while giving back.